 Browse the expo

-Pet toys, games, raffle, face painting, clothing, baked goods and dog treats for sale, and balloon animals await you at the expo.
+Purchase pet toys, clothing, baked good and dog treats; enjoy games, a raffle, face painting and balloon animals.
 Check out the various club and vendor booths.
-“I-70,” Mosier Hall and 104 Trotter Hall.
+"I-70," Mosier Hall and 104 Trotter Hall.

 Tours of clinic and class facilities start every 15 minutes.
 Information booth east of Trotter Hall.